filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 The flag can be safely disabled, unless there is a need to encode videos using the HAP format.

+### sndio
+Provide an ability to capture and playback audio via the sndio audio and MIDI framework and enable support for the `sndio` value of the `-f` runtime option.
+When disabled, pass the `--disable-indev=sndio` and `--disable-outdev=sndio` options to the configure script to disable sndio support.

+This flag should normally be disabled, because sndio has originated from UNIX and there are other ways to access audio hardware on Linux systems.

 ### speex
 Pass the `--enable-libspeex` option to the configure script.
 Use the `libspeex` library to enable encoding and decoding audio in the Speex format - patent-free audio compression format designed for speech, which is commonly used for VoIP applications, speech recorders, FLV files, etc. The SRT encrypts video streams, recovers from severe packet loss and dynamically adapts to changing network conditions.